Apsidal precession

 In celestial mechanics, apsidal precession (or apsidal advance) is the precession (gradual rotation) of the line connecting the apsides (line of apsides) of an astronomical body's orbit.
-The apsides are the orbital points closest (periapsis) and farthest (apoapsis) from its primary body.
+The apsides are the orbital points farthest (apoapsis) and closest (periapsis) from its primary body.
 The apsidal precession is the first time derivative of the argument of periapsis, one of the six main orbital elements of an orbit.
 Apsidal precession is considered positive when the orbit's axis rotates in the same direction as the orbital motion.
-An apsidal period is the time interval required for an orbit to precess through 360°.
+An apsidal period is the time interval required for an orbit to precess through 360°, which takes the Earth about 112,000 years and the Moon about 8.85 years.

 History

 The ancient Greek astronomer Hipparchus noted the apsidal precession of the Moon's orbit (as the revolution of the Moon's apogee with a period of approximately 8.85 years); it is corrected for in the Antikythera Mechanism (circa 80 BCE) (with the supposed value of 8.88 years per full cycle, correct to within 0.34% of current measurements).
 The precession of the solar apsides (as a motion distinct from the precession of the equinoxes), was first quantified in the second century by Ptolemy of Alexandria.
 He also calculated the effect of precession on movement of the heavenly bodies.
-The apsidal precessions of the Earth and other planets are the result of a plethora of phenomena, of which a part remained difficult to account for until the 20th century when the last unidentified part of Mercury's precession was precisely explained.
+The apsidal precessions of the Earth and other planets are the result of a plethora of phenomena, of which a part remained difficult to account for until the 20th century when the last unidentified part of Mercury's precession was precisely explained by general relativity.

 Calculation

 A variety of factors can lead to periastron precession such as general relativity, stellar quadrupole moments, mutual star–planet tidal deformations, and perturbations from other planets.

 For Mercury, the perihelion precession rate due to general relativistic effects is 43″ (arcseconds) per century.
 By comparison, the precession due to perturbations from the other planets in the Solar System is 532″ per century, whereas the oblateness of the Sun (quadrupole moment) causes a negligible contribution of 0.025″ per century.

 From classical mechanics, if stars and planets are considered to be purely spherical masses, then they will obey a simple 1/r^{2} inverse-square law, relating force to distance and hence execute closed elliptical orbits according to Bertrand's theorem.
-Non-spherical mass effects are caused by the application of external potential(s): the centrifugal potential of spinning bodies like the spinning of pizza dough causes flattening between the poles and the gravity of a nearby mass raises tidal bulges.
+Non-spherical mass effects are caused by the application of external potential(s): the centrifugal potential of spinning bodies causes flattening between the poles and the gravity of a nearby mass raises tidal bulges.
 Rotational and net tidal bulges create gravitational quadrupole fields (1/r^{3}) that lead to orbital precession.